-Data on number of producers/processors that implemented new/improved production or processing methods can be collected by establishing counts within an organization, in collaboration with other organizations, and/or on behalf of other partner organizations after receiving services supported by the grant.
-Improvement can be measured using: increased volume (and/or capacity, increased efficiency (evaluating the ratio of inputs (labor, time, resources, etc.) to outputs (product), speed, waste reduction, decrease time spent, etc.), and other relevant metrics.
+Data on number of producers/processors that implemented new/improved production or processing methods can be collected by tallying the number of new methods established within an organization, in collaboration with other organizations, and/or on behalf of other partner organizations after receiving services supported by the grant.
+Improvement can be measured using increased volume and/or capacity, increased efficiency, evaluating the ratio of inputs (labor, time, resources, etc.) to outputs/product (speed, waste reduction, decrease time spent, etc., and other relevant metrics).